sndrsmnk/weechatbot/README.md

 This is an IRC bot implementation built with Weechat Python scripting.<br/>
 (c) 2020 GPLv2+ - There may be dragons.

-You may need some or all of these Ubuntu packages: weechat, python3-psycopg2, python3-pycurl, python3-iso3166
+You may need some or all of these Ubuntu packages: weechat python3-psycopg2 python3-pycurl python3-iso3166

 Disclaimer: i have no idea what i'm doing.
 This could be implemented much more betterer.